 While the whole world was getting accustomed to COVID by implementing defensive disease control strategies, especially by developing vaccines and increasing the vaccination rates among the population, the Delta variants posed a challenge to humankind.

 Breakthrough infections among the vaccinated population and such people spreading the COVID infection back to the unvaccinated population have led to an unbreakable incessant COVID chain.

-The Delta variant (B.1.617.2) of SARS-CoV-2 (severe acute respiratory syndrome Coronavirus 2) is a recent variant of the original Coronavirus with its origin in India.
+The Delta variant (B.1.617.2) of SARS-CoV-2 (severe acute respiratory syndrome Coronavirus 2) is a variant of the original Coronavirus with its origin in India.
 This strain is more than twice as contagious as the original and previous strains, meaning it could infect more people fast with more infections than previous strains.
-It is also said that Delta variants cause severe illness compared to their previous variants.
+It is also confirmed that Delta variants cause severe illness compared to their previous variants.

 Whether or not you are fully vaccinated, the chances of contracting COVID are high if you do not follow social distancing, hand sanitation, and wearing masks.
 This is because of the low vaccinated to unvaccinated ratio and the evolution of more virulent strains.

 Eventually, the infection from unvaccinated people gets transmitted to the vaccinated ones and vice versa, thereby maintaining the COVID spreading chain intact.

 Although vaccines offer life-saving protection against coronavirus infection, they are not 100% effective.
 This is true for any vaccine.
 Hence breakthrough infections were an expected scenario amidst the vaccinated population, especially with the evolution of the Delta and other suspected variants like the Omicron.

 When fully vaccinated, people contract COVID infection with or without symptoms; it is called breakthrough COVID infection.
 And the percentage of breakthrough infections is becoming high with the emergence of more virulent strains like the Delta.